LRomanoCielo/Documentos/_docs/api30English/ConsultaBins.md

 | ** ForeingCard ** | Text | 255        | If the card is a Foreing Card (False / True)                                                                                                                     |

+> *Attention*: In SANDBOX the returned values are simulations and not actual validations of BINS.
+Only the  Request format should be considered.
+For real identification of the BINS, the Production environment must be used

 ### Update History

 | Version | Date       | Description                    |